-UBS, the country’s largest lender, advanced to the highest in almost 23 months, after posting first-quarter net income that was more than double the average forecast.
+UBS AG, the country’s largest lender, advanced to its highest price in almost two years, after posting first-quarter net income that was more than double the average forecast.
 Credit Suisse Group AG (CSGN) led declining shares.
 Straumann (STMN) Holding AG slid 1.1 percent after quarterly sales dropped.

 The SMI rallied 1.2 percent in April, its eighth consecutive month of gains, as investors bet that central banks will maintain economic stimulus.
-Today, the volume of shares changing hands in SMI-listed companies was almost three times the average of the past 30 days, according to data compiled by Bloomberg.
+Today, the volume of shares changing hands in SMI-listed companies was 79 percent higher than the average of the past 30 days, according to data compiled by Bloomberg.

-Straumann fell 1.1 percent to 121.50 francs.
-The world’s largest maker of dental implants reported a 6 percent drop in first-quarter sales to 175 million francs and said it plans to cut 200 jobs by the end of the year.
+Straumann fell 1.1 percent to 121.90 francs.
+The world’s largest maker of dental implants, reported a 6 percent drop in first-quarter sales to 175 million francs and said it plans to cut 200 jobs by the end of the year.

 To contact the reporter on this story: Tom Stoukas in Athens at email@example.com